-Belo Sun is a Toronto Stock Exchange ("TSX") listed and OTCQX Best Market ("OTCQX") traded development and mineral exploration mining company focused on the development of gold projects.
-Belo Sun's common shares (the "Common Shares") trade on the TSX under the ticker symbol "BSX" and on the OTCQX under the ticker symbol "BSXGF".
-Belo Sun's principal asset is the Volta Grande Gold Project ("PVG" or "Volta Grande Gold Project") located in Brazil in the State of Pará near the city of Altamira.
-The PVG is an open pit mining project with a large mineral resource estimated in the Feasibility Study containing 4.95 million ounces in the measured and indicated classification and 1.15 million ounces in the inferred classification.
-The PVG Feasibility Study shows positive economics and an estimated mineral reserve of 3.79 million ounces.
-Belo Sun is progressing the PVG towards construction and has successfully completed its EIA, its LP, its LI (currently subject to a suspension order), conducted basic engineering, and recently completed its required ECI (Indigenous Study).
+Belo Sun is a Toronto Stock Exchange ("TSX") listed and OTCQB Venture Market ("OTCQB") traded development and mineral exploration mining company focused on the development of gold projects.
+Belo Sun's common shares (the "Common Shares") trade on the TSX under the ticker symbol "BSX" and on the OTCQB under the ticker symbol "BSXGF".
+Belo Sun's principal asset is the Volta Grande Gold Project (the "PVG" or "Volta Grande Gold Project") located in Brazil in the State of Pará near the city of Altamira.
+The PVG is an open pit mining project with a mineral resource estimated in the Feasibility Study containing 4.95 million ounces in the measured and indicated classification and 1.15 million ounces in the inferred classification.
+The Feasibility Study shows potential positive economics and an estimated mineral reserve of 3.79 million ounces.
+Belo Sun is progressing the PVG towards construction and has successfully completed its EIA, its LP, its LI (currently subject to a suspension order) with the Para State permitting authority SEMAS, conducted basic engineering, and recently completed its required ECI (Indigenous Study) with the Federal Indigenous authority FUNAI.
+In a recent court ruling